 An inquest into the disaster could find no guilty party, and the sinking was eventually blamed on an “Act of God.”

-How did the Stockholm Viking Ship survive?
+How did the Stockholm Warship survive?

 Strangely, the polluted, brackish, ice-cold water of Stockholm’s harbour provided the perfect conditions for preserving a shipwreck.
 In 1961, after 333 years under water, the wreck was salvaged, reconstructed and given a new home in Stockholm’s beautiful Djurgarden at the Vasa Museum.